EvgSkv/logica/README.md

 Note that cities of Los Angeles and Las Vegas are mentioned in this table due to known missclasification issue in the GDELT data analysis.
 -->

+## Citations
+For citations, see our list of [Logica publications](https://logica-web.github.io/publications/).

 ## Feedback

 Feel free to create [github issues](https://github.com/EvgSkv/logica/issues)